 The Student Training Awards and Recognition Scheme (STARS) is an accreditation scheme designed to recognise well-run, inclusive and fun student groups.
 There are three standards of awards – Bronze, Silver and Gold – and there are multiple winners for each category.

-We encourage all Clubs and Societies to apply for STARS awards are you are awarded funds and sometimes even premium spots at the Union's Welcome Fair in September.
-It also boosts the profile of the student group making you more appealing to incoming students!
+We encourage all Clubs and Societies to apply for STARS awards as this year the rewards are brand new.
+It also boosts the profile of the student group making you more appealing to incoming students and potential sponsors!

 No Evidence = 0 Points

 1. Complete a Volunteering Centre feedback form. https://careers.lse.ac.uk/Form.aspx?id=629078 (1pt) This will be sent out through ARC staff and the Volunteering Centre

 2. Attend a one-off session with the Volunteering Centre (2pt) They will announce upcoming sessions you can attend on their website You Can Book Here